miraabela/miraabela.github.io/essays/jsintro.md

 #### HashMap, Who??

-Another quirk about Javascript I love already is how you can simply use objects to store keys paired with values.
+Another quirk about Javascript I enjoy is how you can simply use objects to store keys paired with values.
 In Java, to store a key/value database, you would use the HashMap class.